RetroPie/RetroPie-Docs/docs/Input-Lag.md

 video_max_swapchain_images = 2
 ```

-These settings can be applied at a [NES system level, or even a game-specific level](https://github.com/RetroPie/RetroPie-Setup/wiki/RetroArch-Configuration#config-hierarchy) leaving all other systems and games unaffected.
+These settings can be applied at a [NES system level, or even a game-specific level](https://github.com/RetroPie/RetroPie-Setup/wiki/RetroArch-Configuration#config-hierarchy) leaving all other systems and games unaffected if so desired.
 For those who wish to make use of shaders, overlays and the OSD, simply remove `video_driver = "dispmanx"`.